donaldrich80/function-as-a-container/docs/index.md

 One of the awesome aspects of docker image building, is being able to borrow layers from existing containers, as it doesn't add unneccesary bloat to overall image size.
 In fact, more than few layers in this collection are borrowed from other images.

 !!! note
 Functions which can be utilized as a dependency-free layer in Dockerfiles are preferred, but some inevitably have dependencies and can't be utilized as standalone layers

 ### Pre-Commit Hooks

 !!! warning
 Currently under development, and not much functionality yet.

 I like pre-commit hooks, but hate installing lots of dependencies.
 This repository comes with a pre-commit hook library whoch has just one dependency, docker.

-I like pre-commit hooks, but hate installing lots of dependencies.
-This repository comes with a pre-commit hook library whoch has just one dependency, docker.